-I am a contemporary artist, originally from Limerick, now living in Galway on the West Coast of Ireland.
+I am a visual artist, originally from Limerick, now living in Galway on the West Coast of Ireland.

-Amongst the many artists whom have influenced me, I draw much of my practice from Henri Matisse, Lee Krasner, Francis Davison, Anne Ryan, Frederick Hammersley, Robert Diebenkorn, and Helen Frankenthaler.
+Amongst the many artists whom have influenced me, I draw much of my practice from Henri Matisse, Lee Krasner, Francis Davison, Anne Ryan, Frederick Hammersley, Louise Bourgeois.